ClickCease

 Getting Help for Alcohol and Xanax Addiction

-The first step in getting help for an addiction to alcohol and Xanax is speaking to your physician for guidance.
-They can assist with choosing a treatment program and safely starting the detox process.
+The first step in getting help for an addiction to alcohol and Xanax is to talk to a doctor for guidance.
+They can help you choose a treatment program and start the detox process safely.

 Some signs that you or someone you know needs help for an alcohol and Xanax addiction include:

-• Unsuccessful attempts to cut back or quit
+• Trying to cut back or quit, but not succeeding

-• Being unable to function normally without Xanax or alcohol
+• Not being able to function without alcohol or Xanax

-At pH Wellness, we offerย customized dual-diagnosis rehab programsย incorporating detox, inpatient treatment, outpatient therapy, and long-term recovery support.
-Don’t wait until a crisis to request support.
+At pH Wellness, we offer personal dual-diagnosis rehab programs that include detox, live-in care, and outpatient therapy.
+Don’t wait for a crisis to ask for support.

 Break Free from Addiction

-If you or someone you love is struggling, a treatment center can provide the treatment options needed for recovery.
-A healthcare provider can help determine the best plan, including medical detox, therapy, and healthy coping mechanisms to replace substance use.
+If you or a loved one is struggling, a treatment center can offer the care needed for recovery.
+A healthcare provider can help find the best plan, including medical detox, therapy, and healthy ways to cope.

 Recovery is possible.
 Contact pH Wellness at (844) 459-2488 today to start your journey toward healing.